 We invest in a variety of initiatives and programs to promote the success of our talented women lawyers.
 From mentoring to professional and business development programs, we are constantly looking for innovative ways to support the success of our talented women attorneys.

 We are proud to be a member of the Leadership Council on Legal Diversity (LCLD).
-This high-profile national organization, composed of managing partners of major law firms and general counsel of public and private companies, is the national leader working to diversify the US legal profession for now and future generations.
+This high-profile national organization, composed of managing partners of major law firms and general counsel of public and private companies, is the national leader working to diversify the U.S. legal profession for now and future generations.
 We participate in four of LCLD’s initiatives.
-Two initiatives are focused on law students: Our attorneys serve as mentors in the LCLD Success Mentoring Program for first-year law students and our first-year summer associates participate in LCLD’s Scholars Program.
-The second set of initiatives are focused on current attorneys.
+Two initiatives are focused on law students: our attorneys serve as mentors in the LCLD Success Mentoring Program for first-year law students and our first-year Summer Associates participate in LCLD’s Scholars Program.
+The second set of initiatives is focused on current attorneys.
 Each year, we sponsor one of our attorneys for LCLD’s Fellows Program and another for the LCLD Pathfinders Program.
 These programs share the goal of producing a diverse generation of up-and-coming attorneys with strong leadership and relationship skills who are committed to fostering diversity within their individual institutions and the profession at large.
-We have been recognized by LCLD as a “Top Performer,” identifying Lane Powell as being one of its most active members who supports LCLD’s mission in many ways.
+We have been recognized by LCLD as a “Top Performer,” identifying Lane Powell as being one of LCLD's most active members who supports its mission in many ways.

-We are proud to be participating in Diversity Lab's Mansfield Rule 4.0 Certification Program, which aims to increase the representation of diverse lawyers in leadership roles at law firms by broadening the pool of candidates considered for such opportunities.
+We are proud to have received Certification Plus status in Diversity Lab's Mansfield Rule 4.0 and 5.0 Certification Programs, which aim to increase the representation of diverse lawyers in leadership roles at law firms by broadening the pool of candidates considered for such opportunities.
 We are continuing our participation in the program by taking part in the Mansfield Rule 6.0 Certification Program through July 2023, as well.